7G BPC: Seven Generation Business Plan Competition

 Established in 1985, the NAU Center for American Indian Economic Development (CAIED) provides training, technical assistance and consulting services, business outreach, grant evaluations, host tribal forums/summits/conferences, and financial literacy education.
 NAU CAIED serves the twenty-two tribes of Arizona from working with tribal leaders to tribal entrepreneurs to working with tribal youth.

 CAIED has a commitment to helping create initiatives and entrepreneurial endeavors among tribal communities.
-Thus, the 2017 Business Plan Competition was created.
+Thus, the Seven Generation Business Plan Competition was created.
 The Business Plan Competition seeks to train and support the next generation of Native entrepreneurs and business owners.
 The importance of developing business ideas and plans is by positioning Native communities at the forefront of economic sovereignty.
-CAIED is teaming up with Partnership With Native Americans and Kitchell Construction to hose the Business Plan Competition.
+CAIED is teaming up with the Native American Business Incubator Network, Partnership With Native Americans and Kitchell Construction to host the 2018 Seven Generation Business Plan Competition .

 - Students must be enrolled at least part-time in a high school, college or university.

 - Teams must have a majority (51%) of their team members enrolled in a Federall Recognized Tribe.

 - Students with an idea to start a business

 - Students who have an investment idea

 - Students interested in enhancing their conceptual, organizational, written and oral presentation skills